ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 As we want MDMC to be able to fit multiple datasets, the refinement needs to use a figure of merit that reflects this.
 Therefore there should be a multiple dataset figure of merit class, which contains n figures of merit which it uses to calculate the total figure of merit (with specific weighting for each dataset if required.)
 This multiple figure of merit class should have the same interface as the individual ones, as it needs to expose the same methods to the minimizer.

 Each (single) figure of merit also needs to check that it has one experimental dataset (flag in experimental observable) and one MD calculated dataset.
 If in future other simulation methods (e.g. Monte Carlo, DFT) are used to get data against which MD data is compared, these would count as experimental datasets (however this flag is not set by the user, it is as a result of the dataset being read from a file).

+Do we think it is likely that different FoMs will need to be used when fitting multiple datasets? *discuss this at June 2018 developer meeting*

 ### Minimizer